-General Services Charges Fund for the last 3 years Financial Year Deficit/Surplus Balance Change from previous year 2022/23 -\$197,768 \$0 0% 2021/22 -\$197,768.00 -\$197,768.00 \$0 0% 2020/21 -\$129,461 \$0 0% Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$0 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$9,697 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$4,064 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund N/A (amounts are paid each year as recommended by the quantity surveyor's report) The operator pays a percentage of a resident's ingoing contribution, as determined by a quantity surveyor's report, to the Capital Replacement Fund.
-This fund is used for replacing the village's capital items.
-OR llage is not yet ope rating.
+15.1 What is the General Ser vices Charges Fu nd for the la ast 3 years financial status for the funds that the operator Financial Year Deficit/Surplus Balance Change from previous year is required to maintain under the Retirement 2022/23 -\$197,768 \$0 0% Villages Act 1999?
+2021/22 -\$197,768.00 \$0 0% 2020/21 -\$129,461 \$0 0% Balance of General Services Charges Fund for last financial year OR last quarter if no full financial year available \$0 Balance of Maintenance Reserve Fund for last financial year OR last quarter if no full financial year available \$9,697 Balance of Capital Replacement Fund for the last financial year OR last quarter if no full financial year available \$4,064 Percentage of a resident ingoing contribution applied to the Capital Replacement Fund N/A (amounts are paid each year as recommended by the quantity surveyor's report) OR llage is not yet ope rating.